Mister Lonely

 Mister Lonely is a 2007 comedy drama film directed by Harmony Korine and co-written with his brother Avi Korine.
 It features an ensemble cast of international actors, including Diego Luna, Samantha Morton, Denis Lavant, Werner Herzog, James Fox, Anita Pallenberg and Leos Carax.
 The film follows a Michael Jackson look-alike joining a commune filled with other impersonators as they build a stage to attract people to see them perform.
-Mister Lonely garnered mixed reviews from critics and was a box-office bomb, grossing $393,813 against an $8.2 million budget.
+Mister Lonely garnered mixed reviews from critics and was a box-office bomb, grossing $407,674 against an $8.2 million budget.

 Plot

 A young man living in Paris scratches out a living as a Michael Jackson look-alike, dancing on the streets, public parks, tourist spots and trade shows.
 He is an immigrant who does not speak French fluently and appears lonely and out of touch with the people around him.
 During a show in a home for the elderly, he meets a Marilyn Monroe impersonator.
 Haunted by her angelic beauty, he follows her to a commune in the Scottish Highlands, joining her husband Charlie Chaplin, and her daughter Shirley Temple.
 Here, the Pope, Elizabeth II, Madonna, James Dean, and other impersonators also live together and interact regularly whilst staying in character.
 Although peaceful at first, their sheep livestock become ill and they have put them down, greatly upsetting everyone.
 There are also signs that the husband, Charlie Chaplin, is abusive towards Marilyn.
 The group start building a stage in the hope that the world would visit and watch them perform.
 They act out a performance in front of a small audience but are disappointed by the low turnout.
-Later, when wandering out together in the woods, they discover that the Marilyn Monroe impersonator has hung herself.
+Later, when wandering out together in the woods, they discover that the Marilyn Monroe impersonator has hanged herself.

 The Michael Jackson impersonator leaves the commune disillusioned and returns to his apartment from before in Paris.
 He begins talking to a row of eggs with the impersonator's face drawn on them, with Marilyn Monroe hoping that he can persevere and follow his own destiny.
 Sometime later, the Michael Jackson impersonator is seen without any makeup and out of character, walking around the streets of Paris where people are outside celebrating.

 Throughout the movie, there is a subplot concerning a convent in what seems to be a developing country.
 One of the nuns survives a fall from an airplane during a mission to deliver food to villages and discovers that if you are true of heart, God will protect you.
 All the nuns then begin jumping from planes to show that they are true of heart and protected by God.
 However, at the end of the movie, after deciding to travel out again to attempt this, the corpses of the nuns and the wreckage of a plane are shown washed up at a beachfront.